How to memorise English vocabulary effectively and recall it in future conversations

-- a target word’s most common collocations and sentences
+- A target word’s most common collocations

-- personalised sentences - true sentences about you and your life which contain a target word
+- Personalised sentences - true sentences about you and your life which contain a target word

 The key to fluency is having words, collocations and personalised sentences on the tip of your tongue during conversation.